Chokseys2022/Frontend/README.md

 # Blog Management System

-This project is a Blog Management System built with React and React Router for client-side routing.
+My first ever MERN stack project.
+This a personal blog application built with React and React Router for client-side routing.
 It allows users to view, manage, and search for blog content.

 ## Features

 - **Client-side Routing:** Utilizes React Router for dynamic navigation between different pages without full page reloads.
 - **Blog Selection:** Browse different blog categories such as fitness, family, reflection, and food.
 - **Read Blogs:** View detailed content for each blog category with dynamic routing based on the selected article.
-- **Manage Blogs:** Administrators can manage blog content, including adding, editing, and deleting blog posts.
+- **Manage Blogs:** Administrators can view blog content, and add blog posts.
 - **Word Search:** Users can search for the definition of words using an integrated dictionary API.

 ## Technologies Used